Find The Best Insurance

 The 2020 SEP IRA contribution limit is $57,000 or 25% of your pay, whichever is smaller.
 The limit increases regularly to keep up with inflation and was $56,000 for 2019.
 Unlike other retirement accounts, SEP IRAs do not allow catch-up contributions.

 And while a SEP IRA is a type of IRA, it’s important to note that your contribution limit applies to your total contributions to a SEP IRA and any defined contribution plans, such as a 401(k).
-So if you also contribute to a 401(k), 403(b), profit-sharing plan, or a money purchase plan, the total you can contribute across all those accounts is $56,000 for the year, and will be $57,000 in 2020.
+So if you also contribute to a 401(k), 403(b), profit-sharing plan, or a money purchase plan, the total you can contribute across all those accounts is $57,000 for in 2020 (up from $56,000 in 2019).

 You may want to consider a SEP IRA because they are easy to create and maintain.
 Administrative costs are low and aside from sole proprietors, you don’t have to do much — if any — reporting to the IRS.
 For example, contributions are not included on an employee’s W-2 form the way 401(k) contributions are.